pontem-network/aptos-core/developer-docs-site/docs/concepts/basics-accounts.md

     The `0x01` is the 1-byte multisig scheme identifier.
 4. Use this initial authentication key as the permanent account address.

-:::tip Accounts on Aptos Testnet
+:::tip Accounts on Pont Testnet
-In order to create accounts, the Aptos testnet requires the account's public key and an amount of `Coin<TestCoin>` to add to that account, resulting in the creation of a new account with those two resources.
+In order to create accounts, the Pont testnet requires the account's public key and an amount of `Coin<TestCoin>` to add to that account, resulting in the creation of a new account with those two resources.
 :::

 ## Access control with signer

 The sender of a transaction is represented by a signer.
-When a function in a Move module takes `signer` as an argument, then the Aptos Move VM translates the identity of the account that signed the transaction into a signer in a Move module entry point.
+When a function in a Move module takes `signer` as an argument, then the Pont Move VM translates the identity of the account that signed the transaction into a signer in a Move module entry point.
 See the below Move example code with `signer` in the `initialize` and `withdraw` functions.
 When a `signer` is not specified in a function, for example, the below `deposit` function, then no access controls exist for this function:

 ```rust
 module Test::Coin {